csnate/cctray-jenkins-transport/README.md

 ============
 1. Build the project locally.
 2. Assuming a standard CCTray installation, create a new directory at C:\Program Files (x86)\CCTray\extensions
-3. Copy the JenkinsTransport.dll and JenkinsTransport.dll.config to this new directory.
+3. Copy the JenkinsTransport.dll assembly to this new directory.
-4. Update the config with your values.
-5. Start CCTray and add a new server from File -> Settings -> Add -> Add Server
+4. Start CCTray and add a new server from File -> Settings -> Add -> Add Server
-6. Select the "Using a transport extension" option.
+5. Select the "Using a transport extension" option.
-7. Select the JenkinsTransport from the dropdown list.
+6. Select the JenkinsTransport from the dropdown list.
-8. IMPORTANT - click the Configure Extension button.
-This doesn't look like it does anything, but it will initialize the transport.
+7. Click the Configure Extension button.
+Enter your server URL and (optionally) username and password.
-9. Click Ok and you should now have acccess to your Jenkins projects.
+8. Click Ok and you should now have acccess to your Jenkins projects.

 TODOs
 -----
 * Jenkins users have an API token.
 It would be great to figure out how to use this instead of the encoded username and password in the config file
-* Instead of a config file, pop a windows form to capture this same data on configure.